 - Is your abstract completed?
 You may check the status of your abstracts at any time from your user profile.

-- Who "Owns" the Abstract?
+- Corresponding Author "Owns" the Abstract.
 You must be signed in to a profile to submit an abstract.
 By default, the system identifies the profile that is "signed in" as the Corresponding Author; this cannot be changed.
 The Corresponding Author (i.e. profile under which the abstract is being submitted) "owns" the abstract.
 The Corresponding Author “owns” the abstract which means the abstract is directly tied to the Corresponding Author’s profile record.
 All communications will be sent to the Corresponding Author.
 All required actions related to abstract submission as well as abstract acceptance are the responsibility of the Corresponding Author and must be completed by the Corresponding Author.
 The Corresponding Author is the individual with whom EAST will communicate for all matters related to abstract submission and abstract acceptance.

 Top 10 Tips for Successful Abstract Submission